cotab-org/cotab/README.md

 # Cotab
-![Autocomplete Tutorial](doc/asset/cotab-tutorial-autocomplete1.gif)

 This is a VS Code extension that provides AI-powered multi-line edit suggestions.
 It generates multiple lines of code using AI, taking into account not only the cursor position but also the all code context, and displays the merged result with the existing code as an autocomplete suggestion.

+![Autocomplete Tutorial](doc/asset/cotab-tutorial-autocomplete1.gif)

+The programming languages supported depend on the model you use; this extension itself is language-agnostic.

 ## Feature
 - Provides functionality focused solely on Autocomplete